reflectoring/reflectoring.github.io/_posts/2020-08-26-springboot-docker-image.md

 Buildpacks were tightly coupled to the platform. **Cloud-Native Buildpacks bring standardization across platforms by supporting the OCI(Open container initiative) image format which ensures the image can be run by a Docker engine.**

 ### Building the Container Image From Source Using Spring Boot Plugin
-The Spring Boot plugin creates OCI images from Spring Boot executable jar using a Buildpack.
+The Spring Boot plugin creates OCI images from the source code using a Buildpack.
 Images are built using the `bootBuildImage task(Gradle)` or `spring-boot:build-image goal(Maven)` and a local Docker installation.

 We can customize the name of the image required for pushing to the Docker Registry by specifying the name in the `image tag`:
 ```xml